-The exact characterization of the interference produced by an AVR task under fixed priorities has been presented by Biondi et al. [Biondi et al. 2014] as a search approach in the speed domain, where the concept of dominant speeds is used to reduce the complexity and avoid speed quantization.
-Such a method has then been extended to derive an exact response time analysis of fixed priorities AVR tasks [Biondi et al. 2015].
+The exact characterization of the interference produced by an AVR task under fixed priorities has been presented by Biondi et al. (2014) as a search approach in the speed domain, where the concept of dominant speeds is used to reduce the complexity and avoid speed quantization.
+Such a method has then been extended to derive an exact response time analysis of fixed priorities AVR tasks (Biondi et al. 2015).

-Other works addressed the analysis of AVR tasks under the Earliest Deadline First (EDF) scheduling algorithm.
-Guo and Baruah [Guo and Baruah 2015] proposed a speedup factor analysis and sufficient schedulability tests for AVR tasks scheduled with EDF.
-Biondi et al. [Biondi et al. 2015] proposed a precise workload characterization generated by an AVR tasks that is used to derive a feasibility analysis under EDF scheduling.
+Other works addressed the analysis of AVR tasks under the EDF scheduling algorithm.
+Guo and Baruah (2015) proposed a speedup factor analysis and sufficient schedulability tests for AVR tasks scheduled with EDF.
+Biondi et al. (2015) proposed a precise workload characterization generated by an AVR task that is used to derive a feasibility analysis under EDF scheduling.